 - All Undergraduate Programs only accept applications submitted by citizens of allied countries of ROC(Taiwan).

-- A photocopy of applicant’s passport or other document showing proof of nationality.
+- A photocopy of the applicant’s passport or other document showing proof of nationality.

-- A photocopy of applicant’s highest-level diploma and academic transcripts.
+- A photocopy of the applicant’s highest-level diploma and academic transcripts.

 - A photocopy of the applicant’s English proficiency certificate.